leon12995/webDesign/README.md

 # WEBDESIGN

-> TO learn how to desgin a website with basic HTML and CSS.
+> To learn how to desgin a website with basic HTML and CSS.
 > It's a tutorial course with Amos [_here_](https://www.youtube.com/channel/UCQfjTYYrqxPg5LJmDBUesbQ). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents